quexiang/Adjacency_Matrix_4_Mineral_Informatics/README.md

 - You may find interesting patterns in the adjacency matrix.
 When you select an element in the Periodic Table, if it is one of the ore-forming elements.
 The adjacency matrix corresponding to the element will appear at the bottom of the page.
 You can reorder the matrix by selecting different metric.

 - We reused the periodic table from this  [project](https://www.codedrome.com/interactive-periodic-table-in-javascript)

+- The DataExtration_Cleaning folder contains codes for data cleaning.

+- The "MED_export.csv" file can be obtained [via](https://rruff.info/mineral_list/MED/exporting/)